 Sites of their presence have been found along the Bann and in the Boyne Valley, they were also in the midlands at Lough Boora near Tullamore in County Offaly and as far south as Ferrier’s Cove in the Dingle peninsula.
-From Mount Sandel a high ridge along the river Bann, near Coleraine in county Derry, we learn that these early people lived in circular dwellings of about 20 feet diameter and the post holes indicate that they were formed of branches bent inwards to form a dome.
-The floor of the dwelling was dug out and a fire pit was placed in the centre of the structure.
+From Mount Sandel a high ridge along the river Bann, near Coleraine in County Derry, we learn that these early people lived in circular dwellings of about 20 feet diameter and the post holes indicate that they were formed of branches bent inwards to form a dome.
+The floor of the dwelling was dug out and a fire pit was placed in the center of the structure.

 What did the Mesolithic settlers eat?

-We know from their middens that they ate fish, shellfish birds, nuts, apples, berries and wild boar.
-Their tools consisted of small blades of flint known as microliths which were probably bound to a shaft to form spears, arrows and harpoons.
+We know from their middens that they ate fish, shellfish birds, nuts, apples, berries, and wild boar.
+Their tools consisted of small blades of flint known as microliths which were probably bound to a shaft to form spears, arrows, and harpoons.
 They also used various stones for skinning animals and scraping hides.
-It must be remembered that apart from their flint implements, these people used only organic materials and so we can only have a limited knowledge of how difficult or brutish their lives were.
+It must be remembered that apart from their flint implements, these people used only organic materials and so we can only have limited knowledge of how difficult or brutish their lives were.

 Mesolithic burials in Ireland

-We do not know how these early Irish disposed of their dead as their remains have never been discovered other than a two pieces of Mesolithic human metacarpal found in 1993, along with 150 other human fragments, in a cave at Killuragh County Limerick and dated to (A)7000-6546BC and (B)7194-6658 BC.
-Although burn marks appeared on some of the bone fragments its suggested the fire could have been from more recent times.
+We do not know how these early Irish disposed of their dead as their remains have never been discovered other than two pieces of Mesolithic human metacarpal found in 1993, along with 150 other human fragments, in a cave at Killuragh County Limerick and dated to (A)7000-6546BC and (B)7194-6658 BC.
+Although burn marks appeared on some of the bone fragments it’s suggested the fire could have been from more recent times.

 The bones were found amongst other human fragments, animal fragments (including a giant deer, megalocerus giganteous, and weathered microliths, flakes, scrapers, shards of pottery and blades.